apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 `nifi.minifi.security.truststorePasswd` | `truststore password` | The truststore password.
 It is blank by default.
 `nifi.minifi.security.ssl.protocol`     | `ssl protocol`        | The protocol to use when communicating via https.
 Necessary to transfer provenance securely.

-## Sensitive Property Configuration in bootstrap.conf
+## <a id="sensitive-property-configuration-in-bootstrapconf" href="#sensitive-property-configuration-in-bootstrapconf">Sensitive Property Configuration in bootstrap.conf</a>

 *bootstrap.conf Property*               | *config.yml Property* | *Description*
 --------------------------------------- | --------------------- | -------------------------------------------------------------------------------------------